SafeMemoryZone/buckshot-roulette/README.md

 Expectimax solver for the game Buckshot-Roulette.
 This algorithm is designed to work exclusively for normal mode (it does not support "double or nothing" mode).

+## Note

+This project is under developement.
+The engine still has some bugs and needs to be tested.

 ## Quickstart

 Follow these steps to build and run the project: